MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 ![Unity MRTK Project Configurator window](images/mr-learning-base/base-02-section5-step1-2.png)

+> [!NOTE]
+> You are using Unity's built-in legacy XR instead of the new XR Plugin System because the new system is not fully compatible with the [recommended Unity and MRTK versions](mr-learning-base-01.md#prerequisites) for this tutorial series.
+Consequently, you can ignore any information or warnings regarding built-in XR being deprecated.

+> [!TIP]
+> Applying the MRTK Default Settings is optional but strongly recommended as it will help configure some recommended Unity settings:
+>
+> * Enable legacy XR: Enables VR for the project.
+> * Set Single Pass Instanced rendering path: Improves graphics performance by executing the render pipeline for both eyes in the same draw call.
+To learn more about this topic, you can refer to the [Single-Pass Instanced rendering](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Performance/PerfGettingStarted.html#single-pass-instanced-rendering) section of MRTK's [Performance](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Performance/PerfGettingStarted.html) documentation.
+> * Set default Spatial Awareness layer: Creates a Unity Layer named Spatial Awareness and configures MRTK to use this layer for the spatial awareness mesh.
+To learn more about Unity Layers, you can refer to Unity's <a href="https://docs.unity3d.com/Manual/Layers.html" target="_blank">Customizing Your Workspace</a> documentation.

 ### 2. Configure additional project settings

 In the Unity menu, select **Edit** > **Project Settings...** to open the Project Settings window: